nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 configurable on your Admin page, so it is usually not necessary to edit ``config/config.php``.

+ownCloud provides a feature of loading config parameter from multiple files.
+You can add arbitrary files ending with `.config.php` in the `config/` directory and all parameter from these files will be loaded.
+In this way you can specify common attributes like the email setup in a file called `email.config.php` that contains only the email related parameters.
+This enables an easy deployment of config parameters.
+Another advantage is, that those parameters can't be overwritten by ownCloud.
+Aslo the values in those files overwrite the values of `config.php`.

 ..
 Generated content below.
 Don't change this.
 ..
 DEFAULT_SECTION_START